-In addition, there are historically related vowel characters in the Thai, Lao, and Tai Viet scripts that, for legacy reasons, are not treated as combining marks.
-Instead, for Thai, Lao, and Tai Viet these vowels are represented in the backing store in visual order and require no reordering for rendering.
+In addition, there are historically related vowel characters in the Thai, Lao, New Tai Lue, and Tai Viet scripts that are not treated as combining marks.
+Instead, for these scripts, such vowels are represented in the backing store in visual order and require no reordering for rendering.
 The trade-off is that they have to be rearranged logically for searching and sorting.
 Because of that processing requirement, these characters are given a formal character property assignment, the Logical_Order_Exception property, as listed in Table 4-5.
 See PropList.txt in the Unicode Character Database.

 Table 4-5.
-Thai, Lao, and Tai Viet Logical Order Exceptions
+Thai, Lao, and Other Logical Order Exceptions